Do you want the benefits of real estate investing but not the time and stress associated with managing a physical rental property?

 Benefits of REIT ETF Investing

-That said, there are a few differentiating factors that could make non-traded REITs a desirable alternative to buying property.
-Non-traded REITs generally have higher returns than publicly traded REITs due to their lack of liquidity and the theory that private markets are deemed less ‘efficient.’
+Non-traded REITs generally have higher returns than publicly-traded REITs, making them appealing real estate investments to yield-hungry investors.
+The higher yield is often associated with their lack of liquidity and the theory that private markets are deemed less ‘efficient.’

 Benefits of Non-Traded REITs